s-n-g/battery-alert/README.md

-# sng-batmon
+# battery-alert

-Battery monitoring with sound alert
+Battery monitoring with visible and audible notification

 Nothing here yet (development in progress)